Lynda Barry: Early life and education

 Linda Jean Barry, who changed her first name to "Lynda" at age 12, was born on Highway 14 in Richland Center, Wisconsin.

 Her father was a meat-cutter of Irish and Norwegian descent, and her mother, a hospital housekeeper, was of Irish and Filipino descent.
 Barry grew up in Seattle, Washington, in a racially mixed working-class neighborhood, and recalls her childhood as difficult and awkward.
 Her parents divorced when she was 12.
-By age 16, she was working nights as a janitor at a Seattle hospital while still attending high school, where her classmates included artist Charles Burns.
+By age 16, she was working nights as a janitor at a Seattle hospital while still attending high school, where her classmates included artist Charles Burns and saxophonist Kenny G, with whom she shared his first kiss at a New Year's Eve party.
 Neither of Barry's parents attended her graduation.
 Her mother strongly disapproved of Lynda's love of books and desire to go to college; she said they were a waste of time, and that it was time for Lynda to get a job.

 At The Evergreen State College in Olympia, Washington, Barry met fellow cartoonist Matt Groening.
 Her career began in 1977 when Groening and University of Washington Daily student editor John Keister each published her work without her knowledge in their respective student newspapers, titling it Ernie Pook's Comeek.